 Verify that the temperature is set no higher than 120°F. This will help reduce your energy usage (and help reduce your bills) while also preventing scalding.
 For safety sake, you will want to move away any objects from around the water heater.
 Your 12 month Plumbing PLUS Maintenance program includes a water heater maintenance; and it could actually help your water heater operate more efficiently and avoid plumbing problems from happening.

-These are just some ways of how you can help get your plumbing ready for spring, but if you are not confident performing any of these tasks, you are welcome to call Chief / Bauer Service Experts Heating & Air Conditioning and we can come out and conduct your annual plumbing maintenance and rectify (or help avoid) any plumbing problems.
+These are just some ways of how you can help get your plumbing ready for spring, but if you are not confident performing any of these tasks, you are welcome to call Chief/Bauer Service Experts and we can come out and conduct your annual plumbing maintenance and rectify (or help avoid) any plumbing problems.